microsoft/AcademicContent/Workshop/15. Bots/Microsoft Bot Framework HOL.md

     _Chatting with the bot_

-1. The Knowledge Base now contains 20 questions and answers, but an invalid character is present in the answer in row 7.
+1. The knowledge base now contains 20 questions and answers, but an invalid character is present in the answer in row 7.
 To remove the character, click **Knowledge Base** to return to the Knowledge Base page.
 Locate the invalid character in row 7 between the words "most" and "Emmys," and replace it with a space character.
 Then click **Save and retrain**.

     ![Editing answer #7](Images/qna-invalid-char.png)